 Following this, my postdoctoral research built on the regional and sub-regional data and focused attention at the household level of analysis.
 This research comprised a specialized and complementary suite of analytical strategies that included excavations of habitation sites, as well as the use of zooarchaeology, paleobotany and geoarchaeology (including new archaeometric methods) in order to evaluate continuity and change in the range, organization and variation of household activities as the region was incorporated into the first state-like 'nomadic' polity to develop in the Eurasian steppe region -- the Xiongnu.
 The objective of this research was to find out if and how mobile pastoralist households responded to and participated in the broader political and economic system.
 Results suggest that social organization was relatively "egalitarian" and autonomous at the local level and hierarchical and integrated at the regional level.

-I am now seeking to expand this multiscalar research to a major interdisciplinary project in the Altai region of western Mongolia.
-This new project expands the geographic range of my research beyond north central Mongolia in order to provide comparative data and offer a comparative perspective on social change in this region of the world.
+I have now expanded this multiscalar research to a major interdisciplinary project in the northwestern region of Mongolia.
+This new project expands the geographic range of my research beyond central Mongolia in order to provide comparative data and offer a comparative perspective on social change in this region of the world.

-Houle, Jean-Luc.
-Forthcoming.
+Houle, Jean-Luc. and Jamsranjav Bayarsaikhan 2014.
 The Archaeological Heritage of Mongolia.
 Encyclopedia of Global Archaeology.
 Springer.

 Houle, Jean-Luc.
 2012.
 Entry for ‘Archaeology of Mongolia’.
 The Oxford Companion to Archaeology, Oxford University Press, Oxford.